About Your Farm[ers]

 Our Farm Philosophy

 Maintaining a high quality for our products by reducing the time between when we harvest and when you eat is key.
-By using unique varieties of vegetables that cherish lost tastes, we also keep our taste buds and tummies happy.
+By using unique varieties of vegetables, we keep our taste buds and tummies happier.

 Your food is raised using sustainable, organic methods:

-Tending to bees and preserving the natural habitat around our farm are important parts of maintaining a healthy ecosystem and our planet.
+• Tending to bees and preserving the natural habitat around our farm are essential parts of maintaining a healthy ecosystem and our planet.

-Organic does not mean no chemicals.
+Organic does not mean “chemical-free.”
 Nature does not always work harmoniously with everything we do, and sometimes, it is necessary to use OMRI-approved products on our farm.
 The science of chemicals has progressed a great deal for organic farms!

 These pesticides, herbicides, and fungicides are never petroleum-based and generally do not subsist in the environment.
 We apply them carefully and only as needed.

-Organic farms widely use chemicals safely, and many are plant or microorganism-based.
+Even certified organic farms widely use chemicals safely; many are plant- or microorganism-based.

 Our Founding